psychowood/YAHapp/README.md

 Current features:

 * HENkaku server
+* Upload a vpk directly to your PSVita (share the .vpk file with YAHapp)

 That's it! :)
 It's just the first commit: other features are coming soon, in the meanwhile if you have any idea feel free to add an enhancement request in the [issues board](https://github.com/psychowood/YAHapp/issues).